saveoursecrets/sdk/TEST.md

 ANTICIPATE_ECHO=true cargo make test-shell
 ```

-Run `cargo install --path .` to install a release version and make these tests much faster.
+Use the `SPEC` variable to run a specific test:

 ## Notes